-SUNDARBANS: ITS TIGERS, ECOSYSTEMS, TOURISM, CLIMATE CHANGE AND ENVIRONMENTAL CHALLENGES
+SUNDARBANS: ECOSYSTEMS, TOURISM, CLIMATE CHANGE AND ENVIRONMENTAL CHALLENGES

 SUNDARBANS

-Sundarbans (150 kilometers southeast of Kolkata (Calcutta)) is great mangrove swamp that stretches between India and Bangladesh.
-It is the world’s largest mangrove fores and was declared a UNESCO World Heritage site in 1997.
-It covers 10,000 square kilometers (3,900 square miles), of which about 60 percent is in Bangladesh and the rest in India.
+The Sundarbans (150 kilometers southeast of Kolkata (Calcutta) is great mangrove swamp that stretches between India and Bangladesh.
+The world’s largest mangrove forest and declared a UNESCO World Heritage site in 1997, it covers 10,000 square kilometers (3,900 square miles), of which about 60 percent is in Bangladesh and the rest in India.

 The Sundarbans (pronounced SHUN-der-buns) is a vast mass of unbroken swampland between the Ganges and Brahmaputra rives and the Bay of Bengal.
 Situated in eastern India and western Bangladesh it is a complex network of tidal waterways, rivers, channels and creeks set among tropical, evergreen forest, mangrove forest with a flats and small.
 It contains three wildlife sanctuaries.